Haysto Logo

 It’s as it says.
 With an interest-only mortgage, you’re only paying off the interest on your loan each month, rather than paying back the money you’ve borrowed.
 So at the end of your mortgage term, you’ll still have the entire loan to pay back.

-The reason people opt interest-only is because the monthly repayments are a lot lower.
+The reason people opt for interest-only is because the monthly repayments are a lot lower.
 It’s not a hugely common option for homeowners because it’s only cost-effective in the short term - you’ll still have to pay off the lump sum at the end of your mortgage term.
 Most people who opt for interest-only mortgages have chosen this for their buy-to-let properties.

 Choosing your mortgage interest type